pardaz-banu/textToImage/README.md

 ##Step-by-Step Explanation
 1. Import Required Libraries:

-requests for sending HTTP requests.\n io for handling byte streams.\n
+requests for sending HTTP requests. io for handling byte streams.
-PIL (Pillow) for image processing.\n matplotlib for displaying images.\n
+PIL (Pillow) for image processing. matplotlib for displaying images.

 2. API_URL is the endpoint for the Stable Diffusion model.